sureshalagarsamy/javascript-call-apply/README.md

 > CALL

-Call a function with the specified arguments.
+Call a function with the <b>specified arguments</b>.
 You can use call, if you know how many argument are going to pass to the functions.

 >APPLY